How To Consolidate Credit Card Debt

 There are several situations when debt consolidation is the best way to go.
 One of those situations is when you manage to get a loan or new card with a lower interest rate than the one you are currently paying.
 High interest rates are usually to blame for difficult loan repayments, so unifying and lowering them could save you a lot of money and help you get out of debt faster.

-However, to ensure success with consolidating credit cards, you should be able to match the following criteria:
+However, to ensure success, you should be able to match the following criteria:

 1. Your current debt doesn’t exceed 40% of your income.